 Bake or microwave the sweet potato until completely tender (approximately 45 minutes in an oven or 5 minutes in a microwave).
 Set aside until just cool enough to handle.

-Bring the heat up to medium and spread the gnocchi into an even layer.
+Crank your heat to medium high and spread the gnocchi into an even layer (do this step in batches if your pan is too small – you can park any extra boiled gnocchi on a lightly oiled plate).
 Cook undisturbed for at least 2 minutes, or until the gnocchi begin to brown and crisp.
 Then flip and cook on the other side.
 Remove using a slotted spoon and drain on a paper towel lined plate.

-Drain the kale and add it to the skillet, tossing to coat in the remaining brown butter.
+Add the kale to the skillet, tossing to coat in the remaining brown butter.
+Saute until it begins to wilt.
 Add the lemon juice and season to taste with salt and pepper.

 Keywords: vegetarian comfort food, homemade gnocchi